kjzhong/lecture_transcriber/README.md

 * Create an account on the relevant portal and save API keys in the provided .env_example file.
 Then rename the file to .env

 **For vosk models**
-* Install a model from [vosk](https://alphacephei.com/vosk/models) and save it in a folder called "model"
+* Install a model from [vosk](https://alphacephei.com/vosk/models) and unpack it in a folder called "model"

 Set up environment variables as specified in .env_example Run lecture_transcriber.py with the following: